unplugin/unplugin-icons/README.md

 ### `vite-plugin-icons`

 #### Pros

 - SSR/SSG friendly
 - On-demanded bunding
+- Works with Vue 3

 #### Cons

-- No Iconify runtime, no web fetching
+- No Iconify runtime, no web fetching (string icon IDs)
 - Updates are sync with other content

 ### `purge-icons`